 Use the "Nursing Home Checklist" when you visit

-Take a copy of the Nursing Home Checklist [PDF, 304KB] when you visit to help you evaluate the quality of a nursing home.
+Take a copy of the Nursing Home Checklist [PDF, 201KB] when you visit to help you evaluate the quality of a nursing home.
 Use a new checklist for each nursing home you visit.

 General things to consider when you visit:

-- Does the nursing home allow me to participate in social, recreational, religious, or cultural activities that are important to me?
+- How does the nursing home allow me to participate in social, recreational, religious, or cultural activities that are important to me?

 - Is transportation provided to community activities?

-- Does the nursing home offer private spaces for me when I have visitors?
+- What kind of private spaces does the nursing home offer for when I have visitors?

 - Who are the doctors who will care for me?
 Can I still see my personal doctors?
 If my personal doctors don't visit the nursing home, who will help me arrange transportation if I choose to continue seeing them?

 - What does the quality information when comparing nursing homes show about how well this nursing home cares for its residents?

 - Will the same nursing home staff take care of me day to day or do they change?